Clarktheshark39/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-This file describes how Project.R works.
+This file describes how Project.R works:

 # 1)
 Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "UCI".
 Make sure the folder "data" and the Project.R script are both in the current working directory.